cs3157/seatingcharts/README.md

 4. run the script: go_brr.py rooms roster.csv

+You can find the output in the out folder :)

 ### ### ### ### ### ### ### ### ### ### ### ###
 ### Downloading the input files